Feature request #3728

 From a client implementation point of view its only adding a KVP parameter (&Filter=value) in the Get Feature request, where a value is a valid Filter Encoding XML ("<Filter>...</Filter>").

 From a GUI perspective, this value could be entered by the user in the modal dialog "Add WFS Layer..." and then stored along the WFS data source parameters.

-#4 Updated by Médéric RIBREUX over 1 year ago
+#4 Updated by Médéric RIBREUX about 2 years ago

 - Status changed from Open to Closed

 - Pull Request or Patch supplied set to No

 - Category changed from Web Services clients/WMS to Web Services clients/WFS